-A total of 192 surface core holes and 51 underground core holes, totaling 86,854 m have been drilled, targeting the Bornite deposit during 21 different annual campaigns dating from 1957 through 2017.
-All of the drill campaigns, with the exception of the 2011 NovaGold campaign and the 2012, 2013 and 2017 Trilogy campaigns were completed by Kennecott or their exploration subsidiary BCMC.
-All drill holes (except RC13-230 and RC13-232 which have been reserved for metallurgical studies) and 2017 drill hotels that targeted too far from the existing resource to be used, were utilized in the estimation of the current resource.
+A total of 214 surface core holes and 51 underground core holes, totaling 104,587 meters have been drilled targeting the Bornite deposit during 23 different annual campaigns dating from 1957 through 2019.
+All the drill campaigns, except for the 2011 NovaGold campaign and the 2012, 2013, 2017 to 2019 Trilogy campaigns were completed by Kennecott or their exploration subsidiary BCMC.
+All drill holes except RC13-230 and RC13-232 which have been reserved for metallurgical studies and the 2017 to 2019 drill holes were utilized in the estimation of the current resource.
+The 2017 through 2018 drill holes were used for a resource estimation in early 2019 that was not materially different for the current resource and was not disclosed.